yangzhao-ucr/CoroutineTask/README.md

 Template type is the type of the return value.

-`Coroutine_Task` is also an awaitable type, which allows a coroutine to co_await another coroutine of the same type:
+`Coroutine_Task` is also an awaitable type, which allows a coroutine task to co_await another coroutine task:
 ```
 Coroutine_Task<int> Task2()
 {